Gaulish Paganism

 Request and Reflection

 Take a moment to state a personal request, seek guidance, or reflect silently.
-You may say:
+You may say:"Carnonos, through your realm of stillness and motion,

 Grant me insight and devotion.